sos-os/kernel/BUILDING.md

 On Debian you can install them with

 ```
-$ sudo apt-get install nasm xorriso qemu mtools build-essential
+$ sudo apt-get install xorriso qemu mtools build-essential
 ```
 On Arch Linux you can install them with
 ```
-$ sudo pacman -S --needed binutils grub libisoburn nasm qemu mtools
+$ sudo pacman -S --needed binutils grub libisoburn qemu mtools
 ```
 And on Fedora with
 ```
-$ sudo dnf install nasm xorriso qemu
+$ sudo dnf instal xorriso qemu
 ```
 On Gentoo it's
 ```
-$ sudo emerge app-emulation/qemu dev-lang/nasm dev-libs/libisoburn sys-boot/grub
+$ sudo emerge app-emulation/qemu dev-libs/libisoburn sys-boot/grub
 ```

-You will also need `x86_64-elf-objcopy` and `x86_64-elf-strip`.
+You will also need `x86_64-elf-objcopy` and `x86_64-elf-strip` executables.
 On x86_64 Linux you can simply symlink them to your regular `objcopy` and `strip`.

-If you are on Gentoo but on another architecture you can build a cross-compiled version of `binutils` (which contains `objcopy` and `strip`) with
+If you are using Gentoo but on another architecture you can build a cross-compiled version of `binutils` (which contains `objcopy` and `strip`) with
 ```
 $ sudo emerge sys-devel/crossdev
 $ sudo crossdev -s0 --target x86_64-elf